roboav8r/marmot/README.md

 To install MaRMOT, follow the [installation instructions](docs/INSTALL.md).

 ## Running nuScenes experiments
 During development, we used the nuScenes tracking development kit for tuning and evaluation.
-The results are reported in our 2024 RO-MAN paper.
+The results are reported in our 2024 paper.

 If interested in using nuScenes for tracker development, see the [nuScenes instructions](docs/NUSCENES.md).

 ## Running MoCap experiments
-If interested in recreating the MoCap experiment results from the 2024 RO-MAN paper, see the [MoCap instructions](docs/MOCAP.md).
+If interested in recreating the MoCap experiment results from the 2024 paper, see the [MoCap instructions](docs/MOCAP.md).

 ## Running the OAK-D demo